Ti-Kat/dean-ts/README.md

 - Use `main.py` to train an ensemble according to the configuration

 ## Building Docker image for TimeEval
-- `docker build -t dean-ts:latest Dockerfile`
+- Run `docker build -t dean-ts:latest -f timeeval/Dockerfile .` in the main directory

 ## DEAN-TS Architecture